tensorflow/community/rfcs/20230720-unbound-saved-model.md

 ##### MLIR: TFG Dialect

-One of the options that was heavily considered was converting the GraphDef to a non-proto representation.
-TFG is an MLIR dialect that has exact roundtrip conversions to/from GraphDef, and is fairly mature.
-The issue here is that the MLIR Bytecode format is not yet mature enough for SavedModel - close teams (Foundations and DNA) will be investigating this format for the cross-framework serving use case.
-Eventually SavedModel should integrate with MLA and be able to load functions defined using MLIR, but we are close to this stage yet.
+One of the options that was heavily considered was converting the `GraphDef` to a non-proto representation.
+TFG is an MLIR dialect that has exact roundtrip conversions to/from `GraphDef`, and is fairly mature.
+The issue here is that the MLIR Bytecode format is not yet mature enough for `SavedModel` - close teams (Foundations and DNA) will be investigating this format for the cross-framework serving use case.
+Eventually `SavedModel` should integrate with MLA and be able to load functions defined using MLIR, but we are close to this stage yet.

 ##### Community Suggestions

 ###### Applicable

 - Splitting on a common repeated field (GraphDefs consist of repeated nodes)
-- Using ByteSizeLong to measure the total size of (Applicable - GraphDefs)
+- Using `ByteSizeLong` to measure the total size of (Applicable - GraphDefs)
-  - ByteSizeLong returns the correct size if > 2GB
+  - `ByteSizeLong` returns the correct size if > 2GB
 - Splitting

 ###### Inapplicable